toxicoder/inkorporated/memory-bank/activeContext.md

 - Using Longhorn and NFS CSI for storage solutions
 - Deploying Velero for backup and disaster recovery
 - Following the phased approach from the technical design document
+- Project renamed from "devset" to "inkorporated" - confirmed
+- Cloudflared tunnel deployment structure complete - waiting for token

 ## Important Patterns and Preferences
 - Following the phased implementation approach (Phase 1-5)